 After completion of this course students are able:

-- to reflect critically on the main approaches in disaster management and underlying assumptions about the problems, the solutions and the context in which these interact.
+- to reflect critically on approaches in crisis management and their underlying assumptions about the problems, the solutions and the contexts in which these interact.

 - demonstrate a deep (and critical) understanding of health-related 'crises' as situated, specific and discursively framed, as opposed to objectively given.

 - give evidence of a critical perspective on strategies and policies related to health in times of crisis.

 - present alternative approaches to understanding and dealing with health related crises.